 5 Ways to Reduce the Effects of Alcohol on Snoring

-The best way to eliminate the effects of alcohol on snoring is obviously to avoid the use of alcohol all together.
-However, if you do decide to drink alcoholic beverages, there are a few ways that you can reduce the effects on snoring.
+The best way to eliminate the effects of alcohol on snoring is obviously to avoid the use of alcohol altogether.
+However, if you do decide to drink alcoholic beverages, there are a few ways that you can reduce the effects of snoring.

 - Drink in Moderation – For those under the age of 65, the Dietary Guidelines for Americans recommends that men keep their drinking to 2 drinks per day while women should limit it to 1 per day.
 Men over the age of 65 should not consume more than one drink per day.
 If you decided to have more than the recommended amount, space each beverage out an hour from each other.
 Drinking a glass of water in between helps to space drinks out while keeping you hydrated.
 Wait 3 or more hours between your last drink and going to bed.